|►||Academic Services Home|

-Should you not meet all of these deadlines, you will have to register for another quarter in order to graduate.
+If you fail to meet all of these deadlines, you may have to register for another quarter in order to graduate.
 Should you finish all required course work and need only to complete your thesis, you may want to consider going on leave until your thesis is nearing completion.
-In the quarter you return, you can register for SISRE 700/Thesis Credits (or pay the fee to graduate without being registered), reapply to graduate and take your exams if they are still required.
+In the quarter you return, you can register for JSIS 700/Thesis), reapply to graduate and take your exams if they are still required.

 Waugh Thesis Prize

 The REECAS program annually awards the Daniel C. Waugh Prize for the best REECAS MA thesis submitted in the previous academic year.
 Thesis committee chairs are invited to nominate the theses they think worthy of this award by submitting a final draft of the thesis and a brief cover letter supporting the nomination by May 15th.
 Therefore, students should submit their final drafts by May 5th to be considered.
 The winner will receive $250 and a certificate of achievement at the JSIS convocation.

 By end of this week in the Quarter

 |1||Submit rough draft of thesis to committee members|

 |Submit final draft of thesis to all committee members|